nautobot/nautobot/docs/additional-features/jobs.md

 #### Default Variable Options

-All custom job variables support the following default options:
+All job variables support the following default options:

 * `default` - The field's default value
 * `description` - A brief user-friendly description of the field